ivoras/daisy/README.md

 # Current status

 Basic crypto, block and db operations are implemented, the network part is mostly done.
-Db queries are pending.
+A simple form of DB queries is done.
+Automated key management operations (i.e. signing someone else's key) are pending (they're manual now).

-This is mostly alpha quality code.
+*WARNING:* This is mostly alpha quality code.

 ## ToDo

 * Implement nicer error handling when replying to messages
-* Refactor db* and blockchain* into struct methods
+* Refactor db..., action... and blockchain... funcs into struct methods
 * Implement the "URL" encoding for block transfers: so the data in the JSON messages isn't block data, but an URL to the block data.
 * Implement a Bloom filter for tables in SQL queries, to skip querying blocks which don't have the appropriate tables.
 * Implement stochastic guarded block importing: if there apparently is a new block in the network: ask a number of peers if they've seen it before importing it.